 Looking for the best rosé champagne?
 We have found the best of the best, plus some great alternative ideas for rosé sparkling wine.
 Put a bottle on ice for a special Valentine's Day pre-dinner toast, or stock up the fridge for a pink fizz party.
 For the lowdown on Italian sparkling wine, check out olive's guide.

-A rosé champagne alternative, this is one of the best British rośe sparkling wines.
+A rosé champagne alternative, this is one of the best British rosé sparkling wines.
 The pioneers of the English sparkling wine, Nyetimber have been steadily growing the holy trinity of champagne grapes (chardonnay, pinot noir and pinot meunier).
 This well-rounded rosé has the expected notes of strawberry, raspberry and cherry as well as surprising flavours of anise and lavender with an elegant finish.

 A fresh, fruity Italian rosé sparkling wine made from the native nerello mascalese and glera grapes, this wine has an aromatic nose and gentle fizz making it a great crowd-pleasing aperitif. £10.49, waitrose.com